Assisting a Colleague in Distress

 Your Employee and Family Assistance Plan

-When you or someone you care about needs support, help is available through the Employee and Family Assistance Plan (EFAP) from Homewood Health.
+When you or someone you care about needs support, help is available through the Employee and Family Assistance Plan (EFAP) from LifeWorks.
 Whether you need advice, counselling or treatment, the EFAP can lend a hand.
 UCalgary faculty and staff can access this valuable resource 24 hours a day at no cost.

 - In-person, over the phone, live-chat, or video counselling available

 - Bridging to community resources and specialized referrals and treatment, if needed

 Stress, mental health concerns, grief and loss and crisis situations